side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/v3_design.md

 ***wide string path arguments***

 Systems with `char` as the native API path character type (i.e. POSIX-like systems)

 No conversion.

-Conversion occurs, performed by the current path locale's `codecvt` facet.
+Conversion occurs, performed by the current path locale’s `codecvt` facet.

 Systems with `wchar_t` as the native API path character type (i.e. Windows-like systems).

-Conversion occurs, performed by the current path locale's `codecvt` facet.
+Conversion occurs, performed by the current path locale’s `codecvt` facet.

 No conversion.

-When a class path function argument type matches the the operating system's API argument type for paths, no conversion is performed rather than conversion to a specified encoding such as one of the Unicode encodings.
+When a class path function argument type matches the the operating system’s API argument type for paths, no conversion is performed rather than conversion to a specified encoding such as one of the Unicode encodings.
 This avoids unintended consequences, etc.

 <span id="Other-changes">Other changes</span>
 ---------------------------------------------